Asif-3/Emotional-Alexa.py/README.md

 import speech_recognition as sr import pyttsx3

-Initialize speech recognition and text-to-speech engines r = sr.Recognizer() engine = pyttsx3.init()
+# Initialize speech recognition and text-to-speech engines
+r = sr.Recognizer()
+engine = pyttsx3.init()

+# Set the voice to a female voice (example ID; may vary)
+# Replace '1' with the appropriate index for a female voice on your system
+engine.setProperty('voice', engine.getProperty('voices')[1].id)  # Assuming index 1 is female

-Define voice commands and responses commands = {
+# Define voice commands and responses
+commands = {
     "hello": "Hello!
 How are you?",
-    "what's your name": "My name is Assistant", "exit": "Goodbye!",
+    "what's your name": "My name is sam",
+    "exit": "Goodbye!",
 }